dsbowen/hemlock/docs_md/index.md

 Hemlock aspires to be the most powerful and flexible way to create online studies, with applications in marketing and behavioral science research.

-If you're new to python, or the installation and quickstart instructions don't make sense to you, check out the [tutorial](https://dsbowen.github.io/hemlock/tutorial/intro/).
+If the installation and quickstart instructions don't make sense to you, check out the [tutorial](https://dsbowen.github.io/hemlock/tutorial/intro/).

 ## Installation